akb89/pyfn/README.md

 - SEMEVAL XML: the format of the SEMEVAL 2007 shared task 19 on frame semantic structure extraction
 - SEMAFOR CoNLL: the format used by the SEMAFOR parser
 - BIOS: the format used by the OPEN-SESAME parser
+- CoNLL-X: the format used by various state-of-the-art POS taggers and dependency parsers (see preprocessing considerations for frame semantic parsing in [REPLICATION.md](REPLICATION.md))

 As well as to generate the `.csv` hierarchy files used by both SEMAFOR and OPEN-SESAME parsers to integrate the hierarchy feature (see (Kshirsagar et al., 2015) for details).